rust-lang/blog.rust-lang.org/content/rust-lld-on-stable-1.90.0/index.md

 +++
 path = "2025/08/29/rust-lld-on-1.90.0-stable"
-title = "Faster linking times with 1.90.0 stable on Linux using `rust-lld`" authors = ["Rémy Rakic"]
+title = "Faster linking times with 1.90.0 stable on Linux using the LLD linker" authors = ["Rémy Rakic"]

 [extra]